Kevin Sullivan (artist)

-Kevin Sullivan, American artist (born 1964), lives and works in Los Angeles, California.
+Kevin Sullivan, American artist (1964-2025), lived and worked in Los Angeles, California.

 Education

 His early education was in California's public school system, including Homestead High School (Cupertino, California).
 A cartoonist for the Homestead Epitaph who was successful enough to eventually attend University of California, Los Angeles (UCLA) where his interest in the fine arts intensified and was encouraged by UCLA School of the Arts and Architecture professors Paul McCarthy and Don Suggs.
 McCarthy's support helped earn him UCLA's Clifton Webb Award for his achievement in performance art.
 Sullivan earned a Bachelor of Arts degree from UCLA in 1988.